Review update: Improved 2021 Acura TLX missed its chance for greatness

 Previewed in 2019 as the Acura Type S concept, the 2021 TLX rides on a new architecture with a new suspension and an attractive design that brims with emotion.

 But it won’t be enough.
-I recently spent a week with the 2021 Acura TLX, pushing it around clover leafs, studying it from various angles, and playing with every knob, button, and touch pad to accept the reality it’s too compromised.
+I recently spent a week with the 2021 Acura TLX, pushing it around cloverleafs, studying it from various angles, and playing with every knob, button, and touchpad to accept the reality it’s too compromised.
 Here’s where it hits and where it misses.

 2021 Acura TLX